 The term “carrier” means a person who owns, leases, or is otherwise responsible for the use of a motor vehicle or rail vehicle to transport food.
 A carrier may also be a receiver or a shipper if the person also performs the functions of those respective persons.

 Thus the carrier, being ultimately responsible for the use of the vehicle, would be responsible for ensuring that a driver functions in a manner that enables the carrier to comply with all of his responsibilities.

-"Transportation equipment" is defined as equipment used in transportation operations, other than vehicles, e.g., bulk and non-bulk containers, bins, totes, pallets, pumps, fittings, hoses, gaskets, and loading and unloading systems and also state that transportation equipment would include a railcar not attached to a locomotive or a trailer not attached to a tractor.
+"Transportation equipment" is defined as equipment used in transportation operations, other than vehicles, e.g., bulk and non-bulk containers, bins, totes, pallets, pumps, fittings, hoses, gaskets, and loading and unloading systems and also state that transportation equipment would also include a railcar not attached to a locomotive or a trailer not attached to a tractor.

 Shippers, receivers, and carriers will establish accountability at the individual level for ensuring that transportation is carried out in compliance with those requirements and in a way that prevents food from becoming adulterated during transportation.

 The shipper must specify to the carrier, in writing, all necessary sanitary requirements for the carrier's transportation equipment, including any specific design requirements and cleaning procedures deemed necessary by the shipper.

 For example, shippers of fresh produce in non-enclosed containers may determine that a standard power washing procedure for a refrigerated trailer with a sanitization procedure is necessary to remove and treat any residues from a previous load that could contaminate the shipment.

 The carrier must demonstrate to the shipper and, if requested, to the receiver, that it has maintained temperature conditions during the transportation operation consistent with those specified by the shipper.